openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/KeyAapsFeatures.md

 If this setting is enabled, SMB is enabled when the COB is greater than 0.

 ### Enable SMB with temp targets
 If this setting is enabled, SMB is enabled when there is any temp target set (eating soon, activity, hypo, custom).
-If this setting is enabled but **Enable SMB with high temp targets** is disabled, SMB will be enabled when a low temp target is set (below 100mg/dl) but disabled when a high temp target is set.
+If this setting is enabled but **Enable SMB with high temp targets** is disabled, SMB will be enabled when a low temp target is set (below 100mg/dL or 5.6mmol/l) but disabled when a high temp target is set.

 ### Enable SMB after carbs
 If enabled, SMB is enabled for 6h after carbohydrates are announced, even if COB has reached 0.